Mohammadi-Maryam/Mohammadi-Maryam.github.io/publications.md

           <h4>
             Mohammadi, M., Koev, T.
             <i> Speaker Attitudes Predict Epistemic Biases in Polar Questions : Evidence from Farsi, </i>
-            To appear in the proceedings of West Cost Conference of Formal Linguistics (WCCFL) 42, Berkeley University.
+            In the proceedings of West Cost Conference of Formal Linguistics (WCCFL) 42, Berkeley University.
           </h4>
         </div>
       </a>